-Austin Parks Foundation is spearheading a broad alliance of residents, park adopters and organizations from across Austin that are united and speaking with one voice about the importance of investing in Austin’s parks, trails and green spaces in the upcoming parks bond and the City of Austin’s FY19 budget.
+Austin Parks Foundation is spearheading an alliance of residents, park adopters and organizations from across Austin to ask for more investment in Austin’s parks, trails and green spaces in the upcoming bond and the City of Austin’s FY19 budget.

 While Austin appears at the top of almost every “best of” list, ParkScore, the Trust for Public Land’s gold standard index for parks, ranked Austin 46 out of the 100 most populous U.S. cities for how well we meet our resident’s needs for parks.
 Our peers know how important parks are for economic development, tourism, and the health of their citizens, and that’s why we need YOU to speak up for Austin’s cherished public spaces.